 Then Jesus cried out, "It is finished!
 Father, I am giving my spirit into your hands."
 Then he bowed his head and gave up his spirit.
 When he died, there was an earthquake.
-The large curtain that separated the people from the presence of God in the Temple was torn in two, from the top to the bottom.
+In the Temple, the large curtain that separated the people from the presence of God was torn in two from the top to the bottom.

-Through his death, Jesus opened a way for people to come to God.
+Through his death, Jesus opened the way for people to come to God.
 When a soldier guarding Jesus saw everything that had happened, he said, "Certainly, this man was innocent.
 He was the Son of God."

-Then two Jewish leaders named Joseph and Nicodemus came.
+Then two Jewish leaders named Joseph and Nicodemus came and asked Pilate for Jesus' body.
 They believed that Jesus was the Messiah.
-They asked Pilate for Jesus' body.
-They wrapped his body in cloth.
-Then they took it to a tomb cut out of rock and placed it inside.
+They wrapped his body in cloth, took it to a tomb cut out of rock and placed it inside.
 Then they rolled a large stone in front of the tomb to block the opening.